 Tiarosporella Höhn., in Weese, Ber. dt. bot.
 Ges.
 37: 159 (1919).

 Saprobic or endophytic on the host plant in terrestrial habitat.
-Sexual morph: undetermined.
+Sexual morph: Unknown.
 Asexual morph: Conidiomata brown to dark brown, pycnidial, solitary to gregarious or confluent, immersed, globose to subglobose, unilocular, glabrous, ostiolate.
 Ostiole circular, centrally located.
 Conidiomatal wall composed of thick-walled, brown to pale brown cells of textura angularis to textura prismatica.
 Conidiophores formed from the inner layer of pycnidium, hyaline, short-cylindrical or dolliform, septate, smooth-walled.
 Macroconidiogenous cells hyaline, cylindrical to ampuliform, indeterminate, smooth-walled, with or without proliferations.
 Macroconidia hyaline, fusiform or long clavate, aseptate, smooth-walled, bearing 2 or 4 tentaculiform, undulate or 1 flame-shape or irregular, mucoid, appendages at apex and sometimes 1 subcylindrical or irregular appendage at base.
 Microconidiogenous cells hyaline, ampuliform, integrated or sympodial, smooth-walled.
 Microconidia when present, hyaline, globose to ovoid, truncate at base, unicellular, smooth-walled (Adapted from Li et al., 2020).

 Type species: Tiarosporella paludosa (Sacc. & Fiori) Höhn.